GrottoPress/mel/README.md

 The above job would run in a single fiber, managed by whichever worker pulls this task at run time.
 This could mean too much work for a single worker if the number of users is sufficiently large.

+Moreover, some mails may be sent multiple times if the task is retried as a result of failure.
+Ideally, jobs should be idempotent, and as atomic as possible.

 The preferred approach is to define a job that sends email to one user, and schedule that job for as many users as needed:

 ```crystal